Are Eos Energy Enterprises Inc. (NASDAQ:EOSE) shares too expensive at this price? - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on May 12 when Mastrangelo Joe bought 70,000 shares for $1.40 per share.
 The transaction valued at 98,000 led to the insider holds 338,727 shares of the business.

 Gonzales Randall B bought 70,000 shares of EOSE for $101,836 on May 12.
 The Chief Financial Officer now owns 113,700 shares after completing the transaction at $1.45 per share.
 On May 12, another insider, Shribman Daniel, who serves as the Director of the company, bought 15,000 shares for $1.44 each.
 As a result, the insider paid 21,674 and bolstered with 1,023,948 shares of the company.